 The watershed assessment was funded through a Watershed Development Grant awarded to the Jefferson Soil and Water Conservation District.

 Pathfinders RC&D Welcomes Environmental Planner

 Executive Director Detra Dettmann is pleased to announce Anna Bruen is now working as an Environmental Planner for Pathfinders Resource Conservation and Development (RC&D).

 “Anna worked for us part-time as a project director while she finished her master’s degree last year,” states Dettmann.
 “We’re very excited to have her taking on an expanded role with our organization.”

-NEW!
 New Abandoned Mine Land Projects in Mahaska County

 Pathfinders Resource Conservation and Development (RC&D), in partnership with the Mahaska Soil and Water Conservation District (SWCD), received three Watershed Cooperative Agreement grants from the U.S. Department of Interior’s Office of Surface Mining.